sangam14/CloudNativeLab/Docker/Overview/Understanding_Docker.md

 Virtualization is technology that lets you create useful IT services using resources that are traditionally bound to hardware.
 It allows you to use a physical machine’s full capacity by distributing its capabilities among many users or environments.
 ![img](https://raw.githubusercontent.com/sangam14/ContainerLabs/master/img/virtualizationvscontainerlization.png)
 VMs, however, can take up a lot of system resources.
 Each VM runs not just a full copy of an operating system, but a virtual copy of all the hardware that the operating system needs to run.
 This quickly adds up to a lot of RAM and CPU cycles.
-That’s still economical compared to running separate actual computers, but for some applications it can be overkill, which led to the development of containers.
+That’s still economical compared to running separate actual computers, but for some applications it can be overkill, which led to the development of containers. check series [ Birth of Containerlization] for more details
 # What’s the Diff: VMs vs Containers

 | Virtual Machine       | Containers       |